 An eye terminal with 1-3 black wires and labeled "engine ground" needs to be properly attached to the engine block.
 It is very critical that a proper ground is used for this input to the ECM and that it is mounted to the engine itself.
+Many people attach this to one of the bolts on the back of the intake manifold; this works fine.
 It is most critical that this is a connection going to a bare grounding surface and not a painted surface.
-It is good practice to run an extra ground wire from the negative (-) on the battery to the ground wire coming from the ECM (from the wire harness Engine ground).
+It is a good idea to run an extra ground wire from the negative (-) on the battery to the ground wire coming from the ECM (from the wire harness Engine ground).
 Make sure that the ground from the engine to the body of the vehicle is intact.
 An improper ground will not allow the system to operate properly.